WebberZone/knowledgebase/README.md

 [knowledgebase category="92"]
 ```

 *category* : Category ID for which you want to display the knowledge base.
-You can find the ID in the KB Category listing under Knowledgebase in the WordPress Admin.
+You can find the ID in the Sections listing under the Knowledgebase menu in the WordPress Admin.

 You can also display the search form using `[kbsearch]`